MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_detectdevice_params.md

 </td>
 </tr>
 </table></span></div>
 <i>ProgressNotifyParam</i> is an opaque "handle" that identifies the detection operation.
-This value is supplied by the <a href="devinst.device_installation_components">device installation component</a> that sent the DIF_DETECT request.
+This value is supplied by the <a href="https://www.bing.com/search?q=device+installation+component">device installation component</a> that sent the DIF_DETECT request.

 <i>DetectComplete</i> is a value between 0 and 100 that indicates the percent completion.
 The class installer increments this value at various stages of its detection activities, to notify the user of its progress.